camillecochener/MachineLearning-and-DeepLearning-Cheatsheets/README.md

-# Advanced ML & Deep Learning Cheatsheets
+# Machine & Deep Learning Cheatsheets
 [In construction] <br>

 <p align='justify'>This directory contains my memo sheets on Machine & Deep Learning that I made using my courses in the Specialized Master in Big Data at Télécom Paris and online courses.</p>